unvariant/arm32_asm_server/README.md

 The server opens up a socket and listens for incoming requests.
 When it finds a request it accepts the connection and reads the requests data into a 4kb buffer.
 It parses the data and if it finds "GET " in the first line it will extract the requested path and attempt to return the corresponding file.
 If the file does not exist it will return 404.
 If it finds "POST " in the first line it will return 404.
 Anything else and it will respond with 404.

-TODO: revisit hashmap implementation and attempt to make a version that accepts generic types
+TODO: revisit hashmap implementation and attempt to make a version that accepts generic types<br>
-TODO: look into KMP and other string search algorithms
+TODO: look into KMP and other string search algorithms<br>
-TODO: implement threading for the server using clone
+TODO: implement threading for the server using clone<br>
-TODO: test for possible buffer overflows
+TODO: test for possible buffer overflows<br>
+TODO: comment code<br>